emberjs/rfcs/text/0772-deprecate-bower-support.md

 - [Project::bowerDependencies](https://ember-cli.com/api/classes/project#method_bowerDependencies) (not public, but used in several addons)
 - [Project::bowerDirectory](https://github.com/ember-cli/ember-cli/blob/master/lib/models/project.js#L127) (not public, but used in several addons)

+This RFC also proposes to deprecate building Bower packages, coming from `/bower_components` by default.

 ## Motivation

 While [Bower](https://bower.io/) is still maintained, it's recommended to use an